Begin here. I'm right here with you.

 Read this poem

-Visual interpretation of "Ribbons": Ribbons unfurl and dance across; your field of vision in the sunshine, their curls
+Artwork for "Ribbons", drawn from the lines: Ribbons unfurl and dance across; your field of vision in the sunshine, their curls

 Essential